skohub-io/swib20-workshop/resources/README.md

 ## 3 Using SkoHub Docker version

+See [here](/resources/skohub-docker-vocabs.md) for a short summary of the topics covered in the video.

 ## 4 Publishing a small controlled vocabulary with SkoHub Vocabs

 ## 5 Configuring the SkoHub Editor with JSON Schema